Slow Cooker Chicken Tikka Masala

 This Chicken Tikka Masala is an old stove top recipe that I’ve been making for years.
 It’s a killer recipe.
 One time I made it for my friend Mir, who’s from Hyderabad, and he said it tasted authentic.
 He was probably just feeding my ego, but I don’t even care.
 This stuff is delicious.

 I decided to see how it would work in the slow cooker and after a few trials I’m loving how it turned out.
-(I did the same this with this stovetop Basil Chicken in Coconut Curry Sauce; here’s a link to the slow cooker version.
+(I did the same with this stovetop Basil Chicken in Coconut Curry Sauce; here’s a link to the slow cooker version.
 It’s one of the top recipes on my site now.
 I actually decided to start working on a slow cooker Chicken Tikka recipe at the suggestion of one of the commenters on that post.
 Thanks for the idea Bethany!)

 The thing about Chicken Tikka is that the chicken is supposed to be grilled, or broiled on high, or something that gives you that roasted-on-the-outside, tender-in-in-the-center flavor.
 But cooking chicken in liquid all day in a slow cooker isn’t going to give you that.